-2. Light the route.
 Landscape lighting makes it easy to get around at night.
-Solar-powered LED lights you can just stick in the ground, requiring no wiring, are suprisingly inexpensive.
+Solar-powered LED lights you can just stick in the ground, requiring no wiring, are surprisingly inexpensive.
 We found 8 packs for under $60 online.

 A way to get the look of stained glass without doing custom work or buying a whole new door: Mount a decorative panel on the inside of the door behind an existing glass insert, $92 for an Arts and Crafts-style panel 20-inches-high by 11-inches-wide.

 5. Replace Door Hardware.

 While you’re at it, polish up the handle on the big front door.
 Or better yet, replace it with a shiny new brass lockset with a secure deadbolt.
 Available for about $60.

 Doorbells may be the norm, but a hefty knocker is a classic that will never run out of battery life, and another opportunity to express yourself (whatever your favorite animal or insect is, there’s a door-knocker in its image).

 Boxwoods are always tidy-looking, the definition of easy upkeep.
 A pair on either side of the door is traditional, but a singleton is good, too.
 About $25 at garden centers.
 In cold climates, make sure pots are frost-proof (polyethylene urns and boxes mimic terracotta and wood to perfection).

 Is your house number clearly visible?
 That’s of prime importance if you want your guests to arrive and your pizza to be hot.
 Stick-on vinyl numbers in a variety of fonts make it easy, starting at about $4 per digit.